Q: Where can I find more help on using SAPP?

-Q: Why does SAPP switch to showing trees in text form for larger numbers of kits?
+Q: Why does SAPP offer an option to show trees in text form for larger numbers of kits?

 A: Because the picture size needed to show large trees gets too large to manage.
 With 100 kits of input, the resulting picture can be over 10,000 pixels on each side!
 So to allow the tool to show results for larger numbers of kits, SAPP offers the text-based tree structure as an easier option to handle for showing the relationships, STR mutations, and TMRCA data.

-Q: Why do the TMRCA estimates sometimes go DOWN farther up the tree?
+Q: Why do the TMRCA estimates look wrong for my tree?

-A: The TMRCA estimates are based on the genetic distances between the kits in the node's branches.
-Those genetic distances are not proportionally spread across time and so the resulting TMRCAs can be higher or lower at different points on the tree.
-Also, the program averages across the branches so fewer or more STR mutations can sometimes affect the results.
+A: The TMRCA estimates are based on the differences between STRs in the kits in the node's branches.
+Those differences are not proportionally spread across time and so the resulting TMRCAs can be higher or lower at different points on the tree.

 In the end, remember that TMRCA calculations based on STRs are only an approximation.
 As you find out more about the timeframes your ancestors lived in and the projected ages of the SNPs used in your tree, use those age estimates to calibrate the TMRCAs that SAPP reports for the various nodes.